FREE shipping on orders of $35+ (continental U.S. only)

 For all eBook purchases, you will be prompted to create an account or login with your existing Leadership Essentials username and password.
 This ensures accurate delivery of your items.

-To access your eBook(s) after purchasing, you can download the free Glose app or read instantly on your browser by logging into Glose.com using the same email address and password used for your Leadership Essentials account.
+To access your eBook(s) after purchasing, you can download the free Glose app or read instantly on your browser by logging into Glose.com.
+To log in, select OTHER SIGN IN/LOGIN OPTIONS and then click SIGN IN/LOG IN WITH HARPERCOLLINS, using the same email address and password used for your Leadership Essentials account.

 E-Books fulfilled through Glose cannot be printed, downloaded as PDF, or read in other digital readers (like Kindle or Nook).